 The Index of Systemic Competitiveness (ISC) of the protected fresh tomato production industry of Zacatecas was 5.0 points over ten, 50% lower than that of maximum competitiveness.
-This index is lower than the 5.5 points obtained by CECIC (2002) in a survey of 160 enterprises of different industrial sectors of the state of Coahuila, Mexico.
-These results denote a wide gap that the fresh tomato industry must bridge in order to achieve sustainable competitiveness.
-According to CECIC, the enterprises or sectors commanding the minimum capacity to confront globalization have an ISC of at least 6.0 (CECIC 2002).
+This denotes a wide gap that the industry must bridge in order to achieve sustainable competitiveness.
 Intellectual and governmental capitals are two important areas of opportunity.
 The investment in technological innovation and development is a key factor for production units to be able to sustain their competitive permanence in the market.
 Furthermore, greater administrative simplification and transparency are required in the allocation of resources from public programs.

 The high technology production units are those that are apparently in a better position competitively (Table 4).
-However, using the Kruskal-Wallis non-parametric statistic5 test at a 5% (α =0.05) level of significance, no differences were found among the ISC of the four technological groups (p-value=0.137).
+However, using the Kruskal-Wallis non-parametric statistic test at a 5% ( $\alpha$ =0.05) level of significance, it was found that there are no differences among the ISC of the four technological groups (p-value=0.137).
 Also, with the Kruskal-Wallis test applied to the capitals that integrate systemic capital, it was shown that the specified technological groups differed only in the formation of the commercial capital index (p-value=0.01).
 The other nine indexes showed no statistically significant differences.
 This means that high technology enterprises, contrasting with the other technological groups, have more highly developed competitive capacity for marketing their tomatoes.
-To complement our results, according to Padilla-Bernal et al. (2007a), considering a basic scheme of competitiveness, cultivating slicing tomatoes in a high-tech greenhouse is the best option for orienting the greenhouse tomato industry toward sustainable competitiveness.